DaveCrown/install-k3s/README.md

 ### Plays in this project

 - `install-k3s.yml`:  The install play will install any pre-req packages and install the control and worker nodes.
-- `configure-k3s.yaml`: This play will manage boot strapping of the cluster and install and configure things like loadbalencers and CNI's/CSI's/Etc and matching manifests.
+- `configure-k3s.yaml`: This play will manage boot strapping of the cluster and install and configure things like load-balancers and CNI's/CSI's/Etc and matching manifests.
-- `uninstall.yml`: This play removes K3s and any on node artifcats
+- `uninstall.yml`: This play removes K3s and any on node artifacts
 - `node-maintenance`: This play will ensure the pre-reqs are installed and then patch the nodes.
 If it detects a reboot is required, it will drain and reboot nodes one at a time.

 ## Requirements